 The Aalst Carnival night celebrations are wild and full of crass behaviour.
 After dark is when anything and everything goes, things that would otherwise be considered taboo are accepted.

 On the last night of carnival in Aalst, a giant puppet is burnt by the Carnival Prince, that officially closes the carnival.
 All the blame for any sins or wickedness that occurs during carnival is placed upon the giant puppet, and he is burnt as punishment.

 Large crowds with thousands of spectators scream and shout as the effigy burns.
 Some shed tears and sing songs of love for the city of Aalst.
 Many continue drinking their sorrows away and for those that can drink till sunrise can receive free croissants at Aalst City Hall, from the Mayor of Aalst.

 While the Aalst Carnival may not be one of the most well-known carnivals in Europe it is certainly one of the best!
 With its own unique costume style, witty social commentary and creative choreography, it’s worth checking out!

 Highly Recommended! – Viareggio Carnival!

 We highly recommend if you are already planning on attending carnival, that you extend your trip and visit two of the world’s best carnivals!
-What is more fun then celebrating carnival once, is celebrating it twice!
+What is more fun than celebrating carnival once, is celebrating it twice!

-Viareggio Carnival is one of worlds most renowned carnival celebrations, and rightly so because this Italian town puts on a carnival that is like nothing else in the world!
+Viareggio Carnival is one of world’s most renowned carnival celebrations, and rightly so because this Italian town puts on a carnival that is like nothing else in the world!
 What separates this carnival from the rest, is their awe-inspiring floats!
 Viareggio Carnival holds the title of having the ‘world’s best carnival floats!’